josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 This transformation is **not** simple.
 It will require multiple steps.
-Instead of locking ourselves into solving the problem by starting from the _given_ NDS and working to the end-state, we're going to be flexible.
+Instead of locking ourselves into solving the problem by starting from the _given_ NDS and working to the end, we're going to be flexible.
 We'll work from our _given_ NDS, and we'll work backward from an imagined, desired _answer_ NDS.

 ### See-...